Introducing new work by three contemporary artists from the ever more vibrant Brussels African scene,

 on issues of identity, cultural heritage, and global citizenship.

-For two weeks, BLAACKBOX will invest the space of La Maison Commune in Ixelles,
+For over two weeks, BLAACKBOX will invest the space of La Maison Commune in Ixelles,

 near the art galleries of Avenue Louise, to coincide with the off events of the Brussels Gallery Weekend.

 Between utopias and dystopias, the globalized African Diaspora is constituted by a universe of cultural fusions which never seemed as powerful as during the XXIst century.
 Relying on their Malian, Congolese, and Cameroonian heritage, Diarra, Kialeuka and Kemkeng Noah create unique images which translate their existential experiences of being Africans outside Africa.
 Stigmatizations, scars, and drowned identities becoming the many engines to fuel their pride, their richness, and passion for others.
 Today, all live in Brussels, and it is from here that they build visual bridges which echo their own life paths.
 Up to us to borrow these while the exhibition runs, or perhaps even long after that.